How to Program Python to check type of variable? | float or int or string or class

 In programming, you need to store value in a variable to use it in your program.
 In other words, the variable is a placeholder for the data.

-And data can be of different types like numerical value, string, image, etc.
+Data can be of different types like numerical value, string, image, etc.

 So before using any variable in Python, you have to declare the variable in your code.

-Let’s use this tutorial to learn- how to declare a variable?
+Let’s use this tutorial to learn- how to declare a variable.
 How to check the data type of each variable in Python?

 What is the dynamic data type in Python?